Skip to main content

 Legacy mines program

-LMP focuses on public safety and improving the environment through remediation of historic and abandoned mines.
-The LMP is administered by Mining, Exploration and Geoscience, a division of the Department of Regional NSW.
+The Legacy Mines Program focuses on public safety and improving the environment through remediation of legacy mines.
+The program is administered by Mining, Exploration and Geoscience, a division of the Department of Regional NSW.

 Program goals